slaeryan/slaeryan.github.io/posts/slae-assignment4-blogpost.md

     Shellcode: db 0x3e,0xcd,0x5d,0x75,0x3c,0x3c,0x80,0x75,0x75,0x3c,0x6f,0x76,0x7b,0x96,0xf0,0x5d,0x96,0xef,0x60,0x96,0xee,0xbd,0x18,0xda,0x8d,0x0d
 ```

 We are using the JMP-CALL-POP technique here to subtract every byte by 13(0x0d) which will get our original shellcode back and then we transfer our execution flow to the original shellcode.
-The code is commented on every line to help us understand what's going on in each step and honestly there's not much to explain here.
+The code is commented on every line to help us understand what's going on in each step and honestly, there's not much to explain here.

 Here's a demo of the stub in action:

 <script id="asciicast-zHWcBIMJJiDi5pmqCiQpmwrTg" src="https://asciinema.org/a/zHWcBIMJJiDi5pmqCiQpmwrTg.js" async></script>

 ## Final step: Creating the Encoder
-Our final step is to somehow add the stub to the the encoded shellcode itself such that it is self-contained.
+Our final step is to somehow add the stub to the encoded shellcode itself such that it is self-contained.

 What do I mean by that?